 Foreign currencies remitted out of the country are strictly controlled, and permits must be obtained from the State Bank of Vietnam.
 Foreigners can take out up to 5,000 US dollars (USD) (or the equivalent in a foreign currency) without having to declare the amount to customs.
 Amounts in excess of this must be declared.
 Generally, foreign currency can be remitted out of the country with proof of payment of applicable taxes.

-Non-deductible costs for both an employee and an employer include contributions that are not mandatory, according to the regulations of the employee’s home country and certain benefits for specific employees.
-From 1 July 2013, voluntary contribution for pension within the regulatory cap is deductible for tax purposes.
+Non-deductible costs for both an employee and an employer include contributions that are not mandatory, according to the regulations of the employee’s home country, and certain benefits for specific employeesVoluntary contributions to a pension within the regulatory cap are deductible for tax purposes.

 As businesses become global, few organizations seem to understand the risks that business travel may bring.